 Jona Jeffcoat is a board-certified music therapist and the Director of Services/ Owner of Infinity Music Therapy Services in Connecticut.
 Jona founded Infinity as a part time practice in 2010.
 In August 2012, she quit her full-time job to take on her practice full time.
 Jona currently has a team of seven music therapists, one music therapy intern, and several support staff.
 She has also had several independent contractors at various stages of her business growth.
 Jona is a recognized leader in healthcare in her community and speaks at local and national levels about the therapeutic use of music.

 CBMT Domain Area:

 B16 Engage in business management tasks

 Growing Your Private Practice– is approved by the Certification Board for Music Therapists (CBMT) for 13 CMTEs-Continuing Music Therapy Education credits.
-Deborah Spiegel MT-BC, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.
+The Spiegel Academy, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.